NikoboiNFTB/nikoboinftb.github.io/README.md

 **Open Live Version:**
    [https://nikoboi.dev/bingo](https://nikoboi.dev/bingo)
-   Or Download & Run Locally (not recommended for play, as you wont have HTTPS):
+   Or Download & Run Locally (not recommended, as you wont have HTTPS, which is annoying on *some* secure browsers):
    1. Clone this repository, in terminal, run;
    `git clone https://github.com/NikoboiNFTB/nikoboinftb.github.io`
    `cd nikoboinftb.github.io`